erkinun/grocery_list/README.md

 # Grocery List App

-This is a project that was developed for the assigment number: 5b8d0fd276b6d288905ed2f63a934e057e8feca2.
+This is a simple grocery list application created for educational purposes (id 5b8d0fd276b6d288905ed2f63a934e057e8feca2).

 ## How to run